yoyz/wired/wired/win32/README.txt

 Using Code::Blocks IDE:
 Open the file "win32/CodeBlocks/Wired.workspace" and run "Build > Build workspace" to compile everything.
 More details at http://www.codeblocks.org/
-Run "copydata.bat" to copy src/data content to bin directory.

-For both cases the required DLLs need to be on PATH or at the same directory where wired.exe is.

 --------------------------------------------------------------------------------